ncrmro/website/public/posts/2020_07_02_writing-a-gear-torque-calculator/document.md

 slug: writing-a-gear-torque-calculator
 title: Writing a gear torque calculator
 date: "2020-07-02"
-description:
-  While utilizing a stepper motor and gears.
+description: While utilizing a stepper motor and gears.
 I needed more torque and different sized gears.
 So I wrote a small gear torque calculator.
-tags: ["tech", "python", "opensource"]
+tags: technical,python,opensource
 ---

 Recently I ran into the problem of my stepper motor not able to produce enough